 A simple language

 MDDUS recognises that effective communication is vitally important in mitigating risk.
 Over the last decade we have been using DISC behavioural analysis with individuals and teams to help improve communication within practices.
 DISC is a personal assessment tool used across many countries and in many different settings.
 It provides a common and simple language by which colleagues can better understand themselves and how they interface with, and impact on, each other.
 This insight can be used to reduce tension and conflict, and improve working relationships.

 DISC is an acronym that stands for the four main profiles described in the model: dominance, influence, steadiness and conscientiousness.
 An individual’s preferred (or default) patterns of communication and behaviour can fall into one or more the profile types or styles – each of which has positives and potential challenges:

 - D types tend to be assertive, to the point and focus on the bottom line.
 They are often described as forceful, direct, risk-takers and strong willed.
-Possible weaknesses include a tendency to overstep authority, dislike of routine and being argumentative.
+Possible weakness include tendency to overstep authority, dislike of routine and being argumentative.

 - I types tend to be great communicators, friendly and are often described as motivating, optimistic and talkative.
 Possible weaknesses include inattention to detail and a tendency to go off on a tangent.

 - S types are great team players and good listeners.
 They are often described as steady, patient and loyal.
-Possible weaknesses include sensitivity to criticism, stubbornness, and discomfort with change.
+Possible weakness include sensitivity to criticism, stubbornness, and discomfort with change.

 - C types enjoy gathering facts and details.
 They are often described as thorough, precise, sensitive and analytical.
 Possible weaknesses include too much analysis resulting in paralysis and inability to voice feelings.